jumptrading/influx-spout/README.md

 ## Building

 Ensure the `GOPATH` environment is properly exported and simply run `make` to build influx-spout.
-We recommend building with golang 1.9+.
+We recommend building with Go 1.9+.

 ## Configuration